How to Maintain Compliance with Title II of HIPAA

 5. HIPAA Enforcement Rule

 Sections two through four contain the bulk of the technical and administrative safeguards that healthcare organizations often struggle to implement and maintain penalties for a violation are set at $50,000, and max out at $1.5 million annually.
-These technical and administrative safeguards include:

 Access control: All users must be given a unique username and password, and organizations must establish procedures that govern the access of ePHI as needed.